Particular/docs.particular.net/nservicebus/hosting/send-only-endpoints.md

 <!-- import SendOnly -->

-The only configuration when running in this mode is the destination of the messages you're sending.
-You can configure it [inline or through configuration](/nservicebus/messaging/specify-message-destination.md).
+The only configuration when running in this mode is the destination when [Sending a message](/nservicebus/messaging/send-a-message.md).